 Cook time: 1 hour 40 minutes, including rise time

 Calories per serving: 439

 - Start your dough at least 8 hours ahead of when you plan to make pretzels.
 I made this recipe for 12 pretzels because if you are going through the effort of making them from scratch, you might as well make enough so you can share or freeze them for another day.
 The dough is usable for up to 72 hours in the fridge, so you can always make it several days ahead of time or before you head to work.

 - In the largest bowl you have, combine flour, salt, and sugar together and mix until evenly incorporated.

 - Warm water to ~90F and use some of it to mix into the active dry yeast to activate.
 TIP: You can use a mason jar to shake up the yeast and some warm water and it will help activate it quickly.

 - Pour the warm water and the activated yeast into the dry mixture.
-Add olive oil and stir and knead until the dough is mix well.
-If the dough is too try, you can add a tad bit more of warm water to give you a more doughy consistency.
+Add olive oil and stir and knead until the dough is mixed well.
+If the dough is too try, you can add a tad bit more warm water to give you a more doughy consistency.

 - Remove from fridge and let the dough warm and rise for an hour.